danpeirce/esp-now-command-rcv/README.md

 # esp-now-control-rcv

-The purpose of the modified sketch for receiving the control information and adjusting the color and brightness of the RGB LED built onto an ESP-32 board.
+The purpose of this modified example sketch is control of the RGB LED built onto an ESP-32 board from a remote ESP32 board.
+Both the colour and the brightness of the LED are controlled.

+* The transmitting ESP32 is connected to a computer running a terminal program such as PuTTY or CoolTerm.
+* A single letter typed into the terminal window or the transmitting ESP32 acts as a command for the receiving ESP32.
+* In this example the MAC address of the receiving ESP32 is coded into esp-now-control-xmit.ino programed into the transmitting ESP32.
+* The two boards communicate via WiFi modules built into ESP32 the boards.

 In exploring the use of ESP NOW on a ESP32-S2-DEVKITC-1 board I found a simple example at